StrangeRanger/identify-root-user-logins/RLSpy/README.md

 Other Notes:
 - By default, the auth.log will be scanned up to 7 days worth of logs.
 If you wish to change the number of days, change the value of N in the script.

-This script only works on Linux based systems.
 A few Linux distros and whether or not the script works on them:
 - Ubuntu
   - Trusty Tahr: Unkown